 With so many options available, finding the right back brace can be a challenge.
 It can be helpful to keep the following considerations in mind as you shop.

-Using the incorrect brace will do little to quell your pain, and it may even exacerbate the problem.
 Moreover, if you experience chronic back pain and are unsure of the cause, using a back brace could potentially mask a more serious underlying condition that may require specialized treatment.

-Consider the level of support offered by the back brace.
 Do you have occasional, mild back pain?
 If so, a soft and pliable back brace may offer just the right warmth and compression to provide relief.
 If you experience more intense pain or lead an active lifestyle that leaves your back vulnerable to strain and injury, you'll require something with more support.
 A firmer back brace may take a little more getting used to, but it will provide superior stability, resulting in protection from further injury and improved pain relief.

-Look for comfort features.
 The adjustability, construction materials, and padding all contribute to how comfortable a back brace is to wear.
 It should be adjustable enough to provide a snug fit, but one that’s too flexible could stretch out over time.
 Breathable materials like nylon, polyester, and cotton can help minimize perspiration.
 Also, some level of padding will go a long way toward reducing skin irritation, especially when wearing a rigid back brace.

-Make sure that the back brace is suitable for your intended use.
 While your options may be limited if you've been prescribed a back brace following surgery or injury, this step shouldn't be overlooked when choosing your own.
 Most people require something that provides support and alleviates pain when they’re away from home.
 A discreet option that can be worn under clothing tends to be the most desirable.
 If you'll be using your back brace at the office or when out and about, look for a balance of firm support and comfortable padding without excessive bulk.
 It’s a good idea to consult with a physical therapist before purchasing a back brace to help identify the most suitable option.

-Choose a durable back brace.
 A quality back brace will do the best job of providing optimal support for as long as you need it.
 Metal stays and plastic supports will not only offer increased stability but can also help the brace maintain its shape.
 If you intend to wear the brace for extended periods, look for double stitching to help prevent premature fraying.
 Velcro is by far the most common fastening method for elastic back braces.
 While all Velcro straps are prone to losing grip eventually, wider straps or straps with more than one securing point may hold longer.

 Depending on your needs, the following features can offer improved comfort and support.